 Second Acts® Pilot Projects/Current Grantees

-With the aid of a three-year grant award from The David and Lucile Packard Foundation, in 2008, the Pro Bono Institute selected five outstanding public interest organizations to pilot four innovative demonstration projects to make significant use of the talents and skills of seasoned lawyers:
+With the aid of a three-year grant award from The David and Lucile Packard Foundation, the Pro Bono Institute selected five outstanding public interest organizations to pilot four innovative demonstration projects to make significant use of the talents and skills of seasoned lawyers:

 - The Legal Aid Society in New York